material-components/material-components-web/packages/mdc-drawer/README.md

 }
 ```

-JavaScript to toggle drawer when navigation button is clicked looks like this:
+The JavaScript to toggle the drawer when the navigation button is clicked looks like this:

 ```js
 import {MDCTopAppBar} from "@material/top-app-bar";